Ariamelon/Honeydew/README.md

 * On-board Raspberry Pi RP2040 processor.
 * SWD header for debugging purposes.
 * USB-C input with full ESD protection and up to 15W of power depending on source capability.
-* Two USB-C headers for adding an expansion using split comms (only supports one at a time).
 * MX switch support with kailh hot-swap sockets.
 * 40mm cirque trackpad support in the middle, alternately supports a 34mm trackball instead of the trackpad.
 * Per-key RGB backlight, illuminated center ring and ARGB header for adding more.